Singularity categories of Gorenstein monomial algebras

 \begin{corollary} Let $A$ be a Gorenstein Nakayama algebra.
-Then there exists a hereditary algebra $B=kQ$ with $Q$ a disjoint union of finitely many simply-laced quivers of type $\A$ such that $\underline{\Gproj}^\Z A\simeq D^b(\mod B)$. \end{corollary} \begin{proof} From \cite[Proposition 1]{Rin}, we get that $\underline{\Gproj} A$ is triangle equivalent to the stable category of a self-injective Nakayama algebra, which is also triangle equivalent to the triangulated orbit category $D^b(\mod H)/\Sigma^n$ ($n\geq1$), where $H$ is a hereditary algebra of type $\A$ and $\Sigma$ is the shift functor of $D^b(\mod H)$.
-Proposition \ref{main theorem} shows that $\underline{\Gproj}^\Z A$ is triangle equivalent to a hereditary algebra of finite representation type.
+Then there exists a hereditary algebra $B=KQ$ with $Q$ a union of finitely many quivers of type $\A$ such that $D_{sg}(\mod^\Z A)\simeq D^b(\mod B)$. \end{corollary} \begin{proof} From \cite[Proposition 1]{Rin}, we get that $\underline{\Gproj} A$ is triangulated equivalent to the stable category of a self-injective Nakayama algebra, which is also triangulated equivalent to the triangulated orbit category $D^b(\mod H)/[n]$ ($n\geq1$), where $H$ is a hereditary algebra of type $\A$ and $[1]$ is the shift functor of $D^b(\mod H)$.
+Theorem \ref{main theorem} shows that $\underline{\Gproj}^\Z A$ is triangulated equivalent to a hereditary algebra of finite representation type.